Greenberg Family International Internship Program: 2020 Internships

-POLIN Museum is pleased to announce new internship opportunities at POLIN Museum.
-The Foundation for the Preservation of the History of the Jewish People in the Pale of Settlement is supporting two annual internships over a five year period, beginning in 2017.
+POLIN Museum is pleased to announce internship opportunities at POLIN Museum.
+The Foundation for the Preservation of the History of the Jewish People in the Pale of Settlement is supporting two annual internships over a five year period, that began in 2017.
 Interns will spend eight weeks at POLIN Museum working on specific projects related to their qualifications and interests and to opportunities at POLIN Museum.

 These internships are open to undergraduate and graduate students at universities outside Poland.
 Applicants must be currently enrolled in an accredited university when they apply.
 They must be proficient in English or Polish at a level of C1 or higher.
 Proficiency in other languages is also desirable and should be indicated on the applicant’s résumé.